Members

 RES-Lab students, scholars, and affiliates

 Dr. Justin Baker (CV) — Hello!
-Welcome to the Baker RES Lab website.
+Welcome to the Baker Resource Economics and Sustainability Lab (RES-Lab) website.
 My name is Justin Baker and I am an Associate Professor in the Dept. of Forestry and Environmental Resources at NC State University.
+I teach a course on Natural Resource Management (NR 400/500), Seminar on Forest Carbon Modeling (NR 610, Special Topics), and lead the department seminar series (FOR 801) for some semesters.
 Before joining the faculty at NCSU, I spent almost a decade at the research institution RTI International, with stops at Duke University as well.
 I completed my graduate studies in Agricultural and Applied Economics at Texas Tech and Texas A&M Universities.

-Research in the RES Lab covers a wide range of topics, including forestry and land use modeling, integrated water resource management and hydro-economics, climate change mitigation and adaptation policy analysis, interactions between trade policy and the environment, and energy policy.
+Research in the RES-Lab covers a wide range of topics, including forestry and land use modeling, integrated water resource management and hydro-economics, global change analysis, interactions between trade policy and the environment, and energy policy.
 I am the Director of the Southern Forest Resource Assessment Consortium (SOFAC), which supports research and market modeling efforts in the southern U.S. forest sector.
 I collaborate holds a guest researcher affiliation with the International Institute for Applied Systems Analysis (IIASA), is a faculty affiliate with the Center for Environmental and Resource Economic Policy (CEnREP) and Duke University’s Energy Access Project (EAP), and maintains collaborations with various government stakeholders, NGOs, and academic institutions.

 Graduate Students

 Olakunle Sodiya is a Forestry and Environmental Resources Ph.D. student.
-He received a B.S. degree in Forestry and Wildlife Management with a focus on Forest Biometrics from the Federal University of Agriculture Abeokuta, Nigeria.
-He studied Resource Economics and Management at West Virginia University and later joined NC State University where he received an M.S. degree in Forestry and Environmental Resources with a focus on supply chain assessment, market dynamics, resource availability, and geospatial analysis.
+He received a B.S. degree in Forestry and Wildlife Management from the Federal University of Agriculture Abeokuta, Nigeria.
+He studied Resource Economics and Management at West Virginia University and later received an M.S. degree in Forestry and Environmental Resources at NCSU.
 Ola’s work focuses on understanding how global climate change and climate-oriented policy changes could impact forest product market, forest resources utilization, investment, and market outcomes in the US.
 Ola is currently a Global Change Fellow with the Southeast Climate Adaptation Sciences Center (SECASC).
-His research will combine spatial and data analytics, forest management, and modeling to address emerging environmental challenges in the US.

 Shiyue Yao is a third-year doctoral student in Applied Economics at NC State University.
 Shiyue’s research interests include environmental and resource economics, climate economics, and applied econometrics.
 Her recent research covers environmental policy impact evaluation, and integrated assessment modeling in climate change mitigation and adaptation.

-Iván Raigosa-García is a Ph.D. student in Forestry and Environmental Resources.
-I earned my undergrad degree in Forestry Engineering from the National University of Colombia, I also hold a master’s degree in Forest Science from UF.
-My research is about precision silviculture in the southern US.
-We use soil data, LiDAR, historical growth, and yield data to model loblolly pine growth and response to different fertilization scenarios.
-I am also interested in the economic analysis focused on fertilizer application return on investment.
+Dr. Iván Raigosa-García is a former Ph.D. student in Forestry who earned my undergraduate degree in Forestry Engineering from the National University of Colombia, and an MS in Forest Science from the University of Florida.
+His research focuses on precision silviculture in the southern US.
+We use soil data, LiDAR, historical growth, and yield data to model loblolly pine growth and response to different management regimes, as well as the return on investment to silvicultural and carbon management strategies.
+He is currently at postdoc in the Plantation Management Research Cooperative (PMRC) at the University of Georgia.

 Thu Ho completed her MS student in Forestry in 2023.
 She is from Ho Chi Minh City, Vietnam and completed her bachelor’s degree in Economics and Environmental Studies at Augustana College, Illinois.
 Her research interests involve coupled natural-human systems and developing economic models to help identify policy interventions that are resilient to socio-economic and environmental changes.
 She was a member of the inaugural graduate student cohort for the STEPS Center.
 Her MS evaluated drivers of fertilizer price volatility, developed future price volatility projections, and applied complex network analysis to study the evolution of phosphorus and nitrogen fertilizer trade networks.